A CSS Parallax Scroll Effect For All Modern Browsers

 }

-container is the element that will hold the background image displayed on the screen, as well as the page title.
+element, the container that will house the background image displayed on the screen, as well as the page title.

-Here, we're setting the element's size to 100% of the viewport width and height so that it covers the entire browser window.
+Here, we set the element's size to 100% of the viewport width and height so that it covers the entire browser window.

 Setting its position